doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ### Additional Functions
 Wrye Mash has a few additional functions you should be aware of: cleaning saves and updating a plugin masters list:
-1. Cleaning saves: any time you change your load order (removing or updating a plugin) go to the "Saves" tab in WM.
+1. **Cleaning saves**: any time you change your load order (removing or updating a plugin) go to the "Saves" tab in WM.
 Select your save and click the right pane (which lists the plugins associated with the save).
 Mash will prompt you to edit/update the masters list.
 Click yes.
 Then click save at the bottom of the right pane.
-1. Updating masters lists: go to the "Mods" tab for your list of plugins.
+1. **Updating masters lists**: go to the "Mods" tab for your list of plugins.
 If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
 Select the plugin and click the right pane (which lists the masters associated with the plugin).
 Mash will prompt you to edit/update the masters list.
 Click yes.
 Then click save at the bottom of the right pane.

 ## Morrowind Code Patch
 The Morrowind Code Patch (MCP) is an engine-level fix for the Morrowind.exe.
 It is an essential utility.
 The MCP must be installed manually.
 Do not place this in your Wrye Mash "Mods" directory.